kannankvs/md2/Command-Reference.md

   ```
 **aaa authentication fallback**

+TBD2.
+Looks like the command is not used at the moment.
+In the file https://github.com/Azure/sonic-buildimage/blob/master/files/image_config/hostcfgd/common-auth-sonic.j2, code is available to use "failthrough", but there is no checks based on "fallback".
-This command is not used at the moment.
-TBD2 - Need to reconfirm - Lets ask Xin to find the right person to answer this.
+Need to reconfirm - Lets ask Xin to find the right person to answer this.
+By default, fallback happens to local authentication when tacacs+ authentication fails.

 - Usage:
   config aaa authentication fallback [OPTIONS] OPTION